-The Consortium for Citizens with Disabilities (CCD) Financial Security and Poverty Task Force write to urge you to extend the federal student loan payment pause and not require borrowers to resume payments on February 1, 2022.
+The Consortium for Citizens with Disabilities (CCD) Financial Security and Poverty Task Force write to urge you to extend the federal student loan payment pause and not require borrowers to resume payments in May.
 CCD's mission is to engage in concerted advocacy for national public policy that ensures the self-determination, independence, empowerment, integration and inclusion of children and adults with disabilities in all aspects of society free from racism, ableism, sexism, and xenophobia, as well as LGBTQ+ based discrimination and religious intolerance; that enhances the civil rights and quality of life of all people with disabilities and their families; and that reflects the values of the Americans with Disabilities Act and all civil rights law.

-While the resumption of federal student loan payments in February is of great concern to our task force, we also want to take this opportunity to thank the Administration and the U.S. Department of Education for the actions already taken to bring much-needed relief to federal student loan borrowers.
+We again want to take this opportunity to thank the Administration and the U.S. Department of Education for the actions already taken to bring much-needed relief to federal student loan borrowers.
 We thank the Department for carrying out a negotiated rulemaking to make regulatory changes to programs authorized by Title IV of the Higher Education Act of 1965.
 We are particularly thankful that the rulemaking includes issuing new regulations to improve the Total and Permanent Disability (TPD) Discharge process.
 We are also thankful for the improvements to the TPD discharge process the Department announced in August 2021, including the provision of automatic discharges to eligible borrowers with disabilities identified through a data match with the Social Security Administration.
 We know these actions will result in needed relief for many borrowers with disabilities.